edhowland/viper/completed.md

 # completed bugs

+2023-02-28

+### Still echo -n foo has no output in ivsh

+Fix: Problem is that the Reline library does a clear line before outputing the prompt, this happens in raw mode.
+Solution was, although not perfect, was to output a newline before calling safe_get_line in bin/libvish.rb

 ## 2023-02-27
 ### No matter what I do, the prompt is just 'vish' and not whatever the :prompt variable is